"That is absolute bullshit," Steve snaps, finally.

 "Who said anything about teasing?"
 Steve replies, and he's fairly certain he'd meant for it to come out as exactly that; teasing.
 But in reality, it comes out low and far, far too serious.

 Damnit.
 He's going to tip his hand, isn't he?
 Then again, it seems he always does wherever Tony is concerned.
-Besides, he's never been one hide.
+Besides, he's never been one to hide.

 Tony goes still, hand falling slowly away from his chest.
 His eyes are dark and intent now.
 There's a bevy of calculations running behind those eyes, assessing, comparing.
 Running hypotheticals, testing premises and assumptions.
 Throwing them out, dragging them back reframed.